fsereno/portfolio/README.md

 $ gulp
 ```

 - Open your browser and navigate to anyone of the examples.
-Once the build has succeded, a good place to start is dist/app_start/index.html
+Once the build has succeeded, a good place to start is dist/app_start/index.html
 ---

 ## License